 (Ibuprofen/Advil, Naprosyn/Aleve, Relafen, Lodine, Voltaren, Celebrex, Mobic, etc.)

-…but it takes between 6 weeks and 6 months to resolve completely.
+…but it can take between 6 weeks and 6 months for symptoms to resolve completely.

 When operative treatment is chosen, the decision is made by the patient, as they will at some point feel that no progress is being made, and they might decide to undergo surgical treatment.